agi-brain/xuance/docs/source/documents/updating_logs.rst

 - Solve the issue about `avail_actions`;
 - n_size -> buffer_size;
 - The saving and loading of observation status;
+- Unify the names of attributes for both single-agent and multi-agent DRL;

 Version: 1.1.0
 ==============================================